 Add the wine and bring to a boil.
 Stir to scrape up all the brown bits in the pan from when you sautéed the veal.

-Add the veal and then cover with enough chicken broth to cover all the veal pieces.
+Add the veal back in and then cover with enough chicken broth to cover all the veal pieces.
+Add the tomato paste and dissolve it into the broth.

 Bring to a boil and then reduce to a simmer.
 Taste the hot liquid and add salt and pepper to taste.